AnyChart/docs.anychart.com/Common_Settings/Point Size.md

 ## Overview

-All charts with points looking like bars (Bar, Column, and related types) allow setting the width, maximum width, and mimimum length of points.
+All charts with points looking like bars (Bar, Column, and related types) allow setting the width, maximum width, and minimum length of points.

 Please note that you can configure either the whole chart or an individual series.

 ## Width

 In Bar, Column, and related chart types the width of points (bars) is calculated automatically: it depends on the size of the chart and the number of points.

-You can set a fixed width by using the **pointWidth()** method of the class your chart or series belongs to.
-For example, in the case of Cartesian charts it is {api:anychart.charts.Cartesian#pointWidth}pointWidth(){api}.
+However, you can set a fixed width by using the {api:?entry=pointWidth}pointWidth(){api} method of the class your chart or series belongs to:

 ```
 // set the width of points